jliu70/adafruit.usedgoodies.com/docs/hardware/index.md

 - The list is sorted by number of downloads.
     - The most popular board -- the Raspberry Pi Pico -- is not manufactured by Adafruit.

-## Adafruit Hardware
+### Adafruit Hardware

-Adafruit offers over 60 different microcontrollers.
+Adafruit offers 68 different microcontrollers which run CircuitPython.

-Within the Adafruit ecosystem, there are a few general categories:
+#### Within the Adafruit ecosystem, there are a few general microcontroller categories:

 - [Adafruit Feather](../glossary/feather.md) (Regular)
     - Supported by an extensive array of expansion options called [FeatherWings](../glossary/feather.md#featherwing)